 One more week of winter break?
 Is it feeling long?
 Have you tried out all the new video games, ripped all your new music, and found that your new headphones are comfortable 24/7?
 Being out of school may be fun, but the sprawl of days can start to lose its shine in the lag time before the big ball drops on New Year's Eve.
 What's next?
 What should you do?

 There are an endless number of possible answers to the question.
-(See our suggestions for Winter Break list.)
+(See our Science and Engineering Activities for the Winter Break (Or Any Time!) list for great suggestions.)
 But here's a thought if you are tinker-inspired, medically-minded, globally-aware, or just like the idea of a project that will let you hack an electronic device without doing any long-term damage.

 Did anyone in the house get a new phone for the holidays or in recent months?
 If so, is there an old phone lying around that you can co-opt in the name of science?
 (Hint: Check the spare parts and catch-all drawer in the kitchen, basement, or wherever it appears in your house.
 Old phones often migrate there.)
 Found one?
 Why not uplevel an old phone and turn it into a DIY piece of science equipment?

 Portable medical diagnostic tools have the potential to help improve health care around the world.
 If doctors and scientists can analyze specimens or samples in the field using something as ubiquitous as a cell phone, the chances of making critical evaluations and diagnoses increases.
 Remote and portable diagnostic tools may save lives and advance science.